Actindo-AG/Documentation/PIM/UserInterface/02c_Products.md

   Click this button to delete the selected product(s) finally.
 This button is only displayed, when the checkbox of at least one product is selected.
   For detailed information, see [Finally delete a product](to_be_completed).

-The table displays all products moved to recycle bin.
+The list displays all products moved to recycle bin.
 All fields are read-only.
 Depending on the settings, the displayed columns may vary.

 - *SKU*
   Stock Keeping Unit.
 Identification number for the product.